ayano's neocities comment widget!

 why didn't you implement email collecting?

-the google form and sheet that collects the comments are public to make this work, and i didn't want it to be possible for a user to open up the sheet with inspect element and see a list of emails that every user left behind. if you desire email collection, you're free to implement this behavior with javascript, though i think it might just be simpler to ask users to leave a method of contact or contact you privately if you need to be able to respond to them in a way that notifies them.
+the google form and sheet that collects the comments are public to make this work, and i didn't want it to be possible for a user to open up the sheet with inspect element and see a list of emails that every user left behind. i think it might just be simpler to ask users to leave a method of contact or contact you privately if you need to be able to respond to them in a way that notifies them.

 if i want to credit you/support you, how should i do so?